aria-ml/dataeval/docs/source/concepts/MetadataLevels.md

 track.
 Per-track factors are null on it, and that null is not a missing
 measurement: it is the statement that this row has no such ancestor.
-A factor that cannot describe every row of a view is left out of factor analysis at that view rather than analysed against rows it says nothing about.
+A factor that cannot describe every row of a view is left out of factor analysis at that view rather than analyzed against rows it says nothing about.
 Read at its own level, via `md.at("track")`, it is complete and usable — and it can be rolled up into `sequence` (below) whatever the current view happens to be, because that is a question about the data rather than about the view.